-- 4.10.
-Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core) - 4.10.a.
-Clinical experiences should be structured to facilitate learning in a manner that allows the fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Detail) - 4.10.b.
-The program director must determine the length of clinical experiences for the fellows for any rotation. ^(Core)
+4.10.
+Curriculum Structure

+The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

+4.10.a.
+Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
+(Core)

+- 4.10.b.
+Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) - 4.10.c.
+Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core)

 4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)
+Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities.
+(Core)